NonStopBle/Recheck/README.md

 + 4 .
 Run recheck.exe normaly
 + 5 .
 Result of comport scanning in your resources folder this file is "renic_comport.dll"
 + 6 .
 You can get comport from renic_comport.dll with normal text loader

+## Why recheck is not software
++ Because recheck is not a software recheck it's a api for scanning comport